symbol/symbol-docs/source/guides/transaction/sending-a-transfer-transaction.rst

         :language: javascript
         :lines:  38-39

 .. note:: NEM mainly works with absolute amounts.
 To get an absolute amount, multiply the amount of assets you want to send by 10\ :sup:`divisibility`.
-For example, if the mosaic has divisibility 2, to send 10 units (relative) you should define 1000 (absolute) instead.
+For example, if the mosaic has :doc:`divisibility <../mosaic/getting-mosaic-information>` 2, to send 10 units (relative) you should define 1000 (absolute) instead.

 2. Sign the transaction with Alice's account, so that the network can verify its authenticity.

 .. example-code::